-For physical therapist Andy Emerson, relating with a diverse patient population is a bright spot of his job.
+For physical therapist Andy Emerson PT, relating with a diverse patient population is a bright spot of his job.
 “Connecting with patients and getting them better — that’s the fun part,” said Emerson, who has worked as Rebound’s La Pine Clinic Manager for eight years.
 “It’s a laid-back, warm and welcoming environment,” noted Emerson of the clinic.

 With a population of roughly 2,000 people, La Pine serves as a hub of services for more rural neighboring communities; some patients commute more than an hour each way to receive care at Rebound’s La Pine clinic.
 The clinic also sees many local residents, including high school athletes.